therealtombi/RumbleCSS/README.md

 - Transparent background support for OBS
 - Responsive scaling for different screen sizes
 - Custom fonts, colors, and layout tweaks
-- Easy to apply in Rumble Studio embed settings

 ---